spree/hub_gem/README.md

 Consuming webhooks from the hub
 -------------------------------

-This is currently not supported in 1-3-stable, the Route was broken so it was disabled.

 This extension provides your store with a generic endpoint to receive any webhook called from the hub.
 The format for all of those is: `http://mystore.com/hub/<WEBHOOK>`